 Posting to Instagram varies depending on the type of content you are publishing and the type of Instagram Profile you have.

-And with auto-publishing for Instagram Business Profiles now making it easier than ever to keep your Instagram followers engaged with new content, SmarterQueue is going one step further into making sure you don't need to take any unnecessary steps. ✨
+And with direct publishing for Instagram Business and Creator Profiles now making it easier than ever to keep your Instagram followers engaged with new content, SmarterQueue is going one step further into making sure you don't need to take any unnecessary steps. ✨

 That is why we've made sure that any images that are too wide or too tall for your Instagram Feed will be adapted and published with no issue. 💪